vzakharov/finn/papers/voyeurism_apologism/00_intro.md

 The paper proceeds in seven sections, followed by a conclusion:

 * **I. Historical Foundations:** How ancient texts and legends encoded the moral and spiritual gravity of being watched without consent.
 * **II.
-Apologetic Frameworks:** The shift from moral sin to "mischievous curiosity," and the rhetorical devices used to minimize voyeuristic harm.
+Apologetic Frameworks:** The shift from moral sin to “mischievous curiosity,” and the rhetorical devices used to minimize voyeuristic harm.
 * **III.
 Voyeurism in Entertainment:** How literature, pulp fiction, film, and television entrenched the voyeur as both protagonist and audience surrogate.
 * **IV.
 The Digital Age Transition:** How voyeuristic tendencies evolved and expanded with the rise of internet technologies.
 * **V. Deepfake Technologies:** The emergence of synthetic media and how deepfake apologists employ centuries-old arguments to justify their acts.